Sathishk2/RAG/README.md

 In this repository, I built RAG where I learn how to
 1. Load and split the document into chunks
 2. embed it into vector database
-3. retrieve chunks based on the query
+3. when there's a query, retrieve chunks based on top-k documents via similarity

 I have learnt how to do
 1. traditional RAG